 When the dough has risen, oil a 10x16 inch baking sheet generously.
 Using your finger tips, stretch out the dough to cover the entire pan.
 Cover with a tea towel and let sit 30 minutes.

-Preheat oven to 425 degrees F. If using, distribute anchovy fillets evenly over the dough.
+Preheat oven to 425 degrees F. Distribute anchovy fillets evenly over the dough.
 Cover with the prepared tomato sauce.
 Sprinkle the grated cheese over the sauce, then cover with toasted breadcrumbs.
 Sprinkle with oregano and lightly drizzle with olive oil.

 Bake for 25 minutes until the bottom is browned and the breadcrumbs are crisp.
 Cut into squares and serve hot or cold.